-On January 23, 1949, a Trust was constituted.
-Its objects were not merely to restore and reconstruct the temple and the idol, but to improve the surroundings and set up such institutions as may restore the sanctity of Prabhasa Patan and its surroundings.
+On January 23, 1949, a Trust was constituted not merely to restore and reconstruct the temple and the idol, but also to improve the surroundings and set up other institutions that may restore the sanctity of Prabhasa Patan and its surroundings.
 This was to include the construction of rest houses for the pilgrims and setting up of educational institutions for Sanskrit.
 The Trust was also to attend to the restoration of places like Dehotsarga-the place where Shri Krishna cast off His body.

 The architect chosen was Prabhashankar Sompura, and the limestone came from Chorwad which is about 28 km from Somnath.
-The ruins were pulled down in October 1950 and the mosque present at that site was shifted few kilometers away.
+The ruins were pulled down in October 1950 and the mosque present at that site was shifted few kilometers away (not destroyed, why? appeasement again.).
 The temple was constructed in the ‘Nagar’ style, connecting stone slabs without use of metal.
 The temple was inaugurated on May 11, 1950, by President Rajendra Prasad.
 He said in his address:

 “It is my view that the reconstruction of the Somnath Temple will be complete on that day when not only a magnificent edifice will arise on this foundation, but the mansion of India’s prosperity will be really that prosperity of which the ancient temple of Somnath was a symbol. …The Somnath Temple signifies that the power of reconstruction is always greater than the power of destruction.”

-In 1970, a statue of Patel was inaugurated by Satya Sai Baba in the temple precinct.
+In 1970, a statue of Sardar Patel was inaugurated by Satya Sai Baba in the temple precinct.

 Plunder of Somnath Temple by Mahmud Ghazni in 1026

 Several writers have described how the Somnath Temple was savaged by Gay Mahmud of Ghazni in 1026.
-It was his 16th attack on India.
+It was his 16th attack on India (he must be a true robber).
 Mahmud took along with him the huge sandalwood doors of Somnath.
 These doors adorned his tomb when he died 4 years later in 1030 at the age of 59, inflicted with Malaria.